indrek-koue/pipedrive.com-android-client/readme.txt

 Goals:
 *Login (using username and password)
 *user session saved for later
-*show pipedrive contacts,
-*ability to open a contact for detailed view (with pagination)
+*show all pipedrive contacts (with pagination) *ability to open a contact for detailed view

 Remarks from the developer:
 *UI is very very primitive, emphasis was put on correctesness and functionality of the application.

-*No consistent requests.
-Every time an activity is killed-created the request is redone.
-Currently it isn't a problem becuse the data amounts are small.
-If the request need to survive the configuration changes, then that would be solvable using fragment without UI which would hold reference to the downloader.
+*Classes in *.model and *.model.auth are auto generated using API responses and http://jsongen.byingtondesign.com/

 If you don't have Pipedrive account and To use the .apk: a8316021@drdrb.net:U52qcSWS